One must be able to act out of assurance, not assumption,

 Humans seem destined to never really know the truth about the world they live in.

 Not only do its illusions appear impenetrable, but even “the truth” remains an ill-defined concept.
 In fact, the difficulty with defining truth starts with placing “the” in front of it, since there are multiple ways to give a true account or description.
 So for the sake of exposition, let us take “truth” to mean that which corresponds most with a mutually discernable reality – one that is observable to all via their perceptions.
 Contrary to the assertions of our times, we don’t live in an era stripped of such truth.
-Rather, we live in a political-cultural moment saturated with competing claims on truth, where we’ve constructed an open marketplace for them.
-The result is a world in which anything could be true and yet nothing is, leaving people in a confused and wary state.
-Traditions and opinions, however dubious, have become a place of safety, whilst certainty and facts elicit more suspicion than assurance.
+Rather, we live in a political-cultural moment saturated with competing claims on truth, each insisting on the veracity of it’s own version.
+For reasons inexplicable, we’ve contrived to construct an open marketplace of truths, and the result is a world where anything could be true and yet nothing is.
+Traditions and opinions, however dubious, have become a place of safety, whilst certainty and facts elicit more suspicion than assurance, leaving us in a most confused and unhappy state.

 Postmodern assertions about a non-objective reality are still hotly debated, but what seems less debatable are the properties of things and ideas that are accessible to most of us through our senses.
 The presence of others who see what we see and hear what we hear assures us that such things exist independent of anyone’s beliefs, and points to the likelihood of an objective reality.
 For centuries it was the professed goal of learned men and public institutions to detail this reality in fields like philosophy and science.
 Conversely, there is also a subjective world that consists of internal states of mind.